Please see below recent climate-related change, including key developments regarding the UN Sustainable Development Goal 13 - Climate Action.

 Imagine a ship that is sinking and needs all the available power to run the pumps to drain out the rising waters.
 The first class passengers refuse to cooperate because they feel hot and want to use the air-conditioner and other electrical appliances.
 The second-class passengers spend all their time trying to be upgraded to first-class status.
 The boat sinks and the passengers all drown.
 That is where the present approach to climate change is leading - Buddhist monk Matthieu Ricard

-- What's Changing? - Sustainability (including headlines on SDG 13 Climate Action)
+- What's New? - Sustainability (including headlines on SDG 13 Climate Action)

 - Intergovernmental Panel on Climate Change